Philosophy Major

 Cadets satisfy the West Point Writing Program requirement by successfully completing writing requirements in the core curriculum and this course in the major.

-Philosophy majors have a number of enrichment opportunities including attendance of the Mid-Hudson Philosophy Society Annual conference, participation in the Ethics of War Annual Conference Partnership with Villanova University, presentations at the Carnegie Council for Ethics in International Affairs Panel, as well as the opportunity to present work at various undergraduates conferences or in journals.
+Philosophy majors have a number of enrichment opportunities, including attendance at the Mid-Hudson Philosophy Society Annual conference, participation in the Ethics of War Annual Conference Partnership with Villanova University, presentations at the Carnegie Council for Ethics in International Affairs Panel, as well as the opportunity to present work at various undergraduate conferences or in journals.

 Honor Societies